Kristories/awesome-guidelines/README.md

 - [North](http://pointnorth.io) - Design and development standards to align and guide your project.
 - [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) - The Easiest Way to Use Any Coding Standard.
 - [PHP Coding Standards Fixer](https://cs.symfony.com) - The PHP Coding Standards Fixer (PHP CS Fixer) tool fixes your code to follow standards.
+- [RuboCop](https://rubocop.org) - A Ruby static code analyzer and formatter, based on the community Ruby style guide.

 ## Contributors